 Who is eligible for the Ignition Fund?

-What activities are eligible for funding?
+What activities and costs are supported?

+The fund can support activities associated with the start-up of the proposed business or product development costs.
 Some activities eligible for support under the Ignition Fund include, but are not limited to:

-- product development
+- product development and refinement;

-- market research
+- marketing and market research;

-- intellectual property
+- intellectual property;

-- business development
+- business development; and

 What level of assistance is available?

 Innovation PEI will award up to $25,000 to each successful applicant.
 A matching contribution is not required.